kubevirt/community/design-proposals/enhancements.md

 ## Functional Testing Approach

-Require this process for KubeVirt v1.3+
+Require this process for KubeVirt v1.4 and onwards.

 # Implementation Phases

 Beta for KubeVirt v1.3
 GA in KubeVirt v1.4

+[^1]: The exact feature life-cycle is under discussion in https://github.com/kubevirt/community/pull/251.
+This doc here should be updated once #251 got merged.